Swewi/NZ-Wars-A-brief-overview/README.md

 ### Consequences Page

-At the time of writing this, this section is blank, it turns out I over stretched my abilities, however I woild have added sections here about land loss, identy loss, population decline, and the vote, economy.
+I have added some headers for the page, outling the structure this page would have had if I had time to complete it.

+It turns out I over stretched my abilities.

 ### External links and Resources Page